 Judith Uyterlinde

 (The Netherlands, 1962) is a writer, literary journalist, publisher and, since 2023, director of Writers Unlimited.
-Her autobiographical debut The Baby Void My Quest for Motherhood (2001) was an international success and has been translated in more than 20 countries.
+Her autobiographical debut The Baby Void – My Quest for Motherhood (2001) was an international success and has been translated in more than 20 countries.
 De vrouw die zegt dat ze mijn moeder is (The Woman Who Claims She's My Mother, 2010) recounts adoption in a family history set against the backdrop of World War II.
 Uyterlinde worked as editor and publisher for several literary publishers, including De Bezige Bij and J.M.
 Meulenhoff.
 Since 2017 she has been publisher/director at World Editions, specializing in English-language translated literature from around the world.
 For the Amsterdam Public Library, she runs the Literary Salon, and for Women Inc., the literature series Read My Lips.
-She coordinated the Guest of Honour program presenting Dutch and Flemish literature at the 2016 Frankfurt Book Fair.
+She coordinated the literary part of the Guest of Honour program presenting Dutch and Flemish literature at the 2016 Frankfurt Book Fair.
 Between 2005 and 2012, she was also associated with Writers Unlimited, first as a producer and later as the festival's event coordinator.

 (WU2024)Archive available for: Judith Uyterlinde